klojang4j/klojang-check/README.md

 # Klojang Check

 <i>Klojang Check</i> is a tiny framework for validating program input, object state,
-method arguments, variable &#8212; anything that needs to have the right value before you can safely execute the next line of code.
+method arguments, variables &#8212; anything that needs to have the right value before you can safely execute the next line of code.
 It enables you to separate precondition validation and business logic in an elegant and concise way.